aws/amazon-vpc-cni-k8s/README.md

 Default: None

 Specifies the number of free IP addresses that the `ipamd` daemon should attempt to keep available for pod assignment on the node.
+With `ENABLE_PREFIX_DELGATION` set to `true` IPAMD behavoir is similar and if the existing (/28) prefixes are not enough to maintain the
+`WARM_IP_TARGET` then more prefixes will be attached.
+For example,

-For example, if `WARM_IP_TARGET` is set to 5, then `ipamd` attempts to keep 5 free IP addresses available at all times.
+1. if `WARM_IP_TARGET` is set to 5, then `ipamd` attempts to keep 5 free IP addresses available at all times.
 If the elastic network interfaces on the node are unable to provide these free addresses, `ipamd` attempts to allocate more interfaces until `WARM_IP_TARGET` free IP addresses are available.
+2. `ENABLE_PREFIX_DELGATION` set to `true` and `WARM_IP_TARGET` is 16.
+Initially 1 (/28) prefix is sufficient but once a single pod is assigned IP then remaining free IPs are 15 hence IPAMD will allocate 1 more prefix to achieve 16 `WARM_IP_TARGET`

 **NOTE!** Avoid this setting for large clusters, or if the cluster has high pod churn.
 Setting it will cause additional calls to the
 EC2 API and that might cause throttling of the requests.
 It is strongly suggested to set `MINIMUM_IP_TARGET` when using `WARM_IP_TARGET`.